It’s not something anyone really likes to think about, but what exactly happens to your frequent flyer points after you die?

-Unlike money, frequent flyer points are not the property of the person.
+Unlike money, most airlines make it very clear in their loyalty program terms & conditions that frequent flyer points are not the property of the person.
 They belong to the airline, and the airline can choose to forfeit the points if the account holder dies.
 If this is the airline’s policy, it will usually be stated in the frequent flyer program’s terms and conditions.

-In general, it’s a good idea to transfer the points to a family member’s account while the account holder is still alive.
-But, of course, this is not always possible or practical.
+In general, therefore, it’s a good idea to transfer the points to a family member’s account while the account holder is still alive.
+(Of course, this is not always possible or practical.)

 Every frequent flyer program has a different policy regarding frequent flyer points after death.
 We put together this summary of the main frequent flyer programs of interest to Australians…

 All Qantas Frequent Flyer points are forfeited after the death of the member.
 In fact, any points transferred out of a member’s account after the date of their death, but before Qantas is notified, will also be cancelled.
 So, if possible, try to transfer the points out while the member is still alive… and beware of the consequences of notifying Qantas of the member’s death!